thechaoskrys/codefellows-ops201/README.md

 - This repository contains all assignments (readings and ops challenges) during my time as an Ops 201 student at Code Fellows, located in Seattle.

 ### Why learn these skills?
 - For any Cybersecurity professional, it is important to learn the fundamental basics of the technical field.
 These skills are being learned to ensure that I can be an examplary addition to future employers.
-We have learned to efficiently solve problems and document appropriately, as well as
+We have learned to efficiently solve problems and document appropriately, as well as the fundamental concepts listed below.

 ### Fundamental Concepts
+- Backup/Restore: Windows System Restore Tool
+- Command line shell (Bash/Powershell)
+- Help desk support
+- Troubleshooting Methodology
+- Windows Command Line Tools
+- Windows Defender Security Center
+- Windows Registry
+- Standard Operating Procedure (SOPs)
+- Backup and Disaster Recovery
+- Data Restoration and Startup Repair
+- pfSense: Virtualizing a router
--
+- Cloud Virtualization with AWS
+- Malware Remediation Tools and Technique

 ### Reading Assignments
 - [Reading 1: Backup Your System](reading-assignments/reading01.md)